-Widely considered one of the leading violists of his generation, Milan Milisavljević is Principal Viola with the Metropolitan Opera Orchestra.
+Widely considered one of the leading violists of today, Milan Milisavljević is Principal Viola with the Metropolitan Opera Orchestra and is on the viola faculty at Mannes School of Music in New York.
 His performances combine intense expression with an immediate and profound link to his listeners and have won much critical acclaim.

-Deeply interested in education, Milan has recently joined the viola faculty at Mannes School of Music in New York.
-Milan has coached violists in masterclasses at universities and conservatories worldwide, as well as at the Verbier Music Festival, at Indiana University as a visiting lecturer, and as a volunteer at Ecole de musique St-Trinite in Port-au-Prince, Haiti.
-In addition to his activities as a violist, he is increasingly in demand as a conductor.
+In addition to his teaching activities at Mannes, Milan has coached violists in masterclasses at universities and conservatories worldwide, as well as at Verbier Music Festival, Aspen Music Festival, and as a volunteer at Ecole de musique St-Trinite in Port-au-Prince, Haiti.
+He is also increasingly in demand as a conductor.

 Milan is also active as a conductor and founder of Music for the People, a New York-based ensemble dedicated to a new perspective and concert experience of classical music.
 In addition to his musical interests, he is also an avid runner, an occasional triathlete and a huge fan of modern architecture and design, especially the Mid Century Modern style.

 You may contact Milan HERE.